puniverse/comsat/docs/index.md

 #### Jersey Http Client

-Comsat's integrated HTTP client is a JAX-RS client (specifically, Jersey client).
+Comsat's integrated HTTP client is a JAX-RS client (specifically, a Jersey client).
 To create a client instance compatible with Quasar fibers, use the [`AsyncClientBuilder`]({{javadoc}}/fibers/ws/rs/client/AsyncClientBuilder.html) class:

 ~~~ java
 Client client = AsyncClientBuilder.newClient();
 ~~~

-You can also pass a configuration
+You can also pass a configuration:

 ~~~ java
 Client client = AsyncClientBuilder.newClient(config);
 ~~~

-or use the builder API
+or use the builder API:

 ~~~ java
 {% include_snippet client creation ./comsat-jax-rs-client/src/test/java/co/paralleluniverse/fibers/ws/rs/client/AsyncClientBuilderTest.java %}
 ~~~

-Then the usage is in the regular API, for example:
+Then the usage is like the regular API, for example:

 ~~~ java
 {% include_snippet http call ./comsat-jax-rs-client/src/test/java/co/paralleluniverse/fibers/ws/rs/client/AsyncClientBuilderTest.java %}